McC4b3r/caberWordle/README.md

 > will be colored green or yellow only if the letter also appears multiple times in the answer;
 > otherwise, excess repeating letters will be colored gray.

-For this take-home interview, please create a variant of wordle that also allows words that have 2 to 4 letters in it.
+For this take-home interview, please create a variant of wordle that allows words that have 2 to 5 letters in them, using the list found in `wordlist.txt`.

 Your game should include the following:

 ### Basic Requirements

-- random word choice on every game start
+- random word choice from the list on every game start
-- a way to specify the answer to guess by line number of `wordlist.txt`
+- a way to specify an answer by line number in `wordlist.txt`
   - e.g. specifying `16117` in the answer specifier field should set the answer to `ocean` and clear the guesses.
-  - Can only be used when starting a new game, disabled once a guess has been made
+  - This can only be used when starting a new game, disabled once a guess has been made
 - a way to reset the game - clear the current guesses and pick a new random answer.
+- a list of 6 guess slots with the correct number of characters for the answer word
 - an on-screen keyboard that the user can input guesses onto (both by clicking keys as buttons and by typing)

 ### Stretch Features